-Multiple concepts have been proposed to capture the connection between the subclinical cognitive changes associated with age and pathological alterations in cognition (e.g. Mild Cognitive Decline, Mild Neurocognitive Decline, Cognitive Impairment-No Dementia, Mild Cognitive Impairment) (Ritchie and Touchon, 2000).
-Of these, by far the most widely adopted in both research and clinical practice is that of Mild Cognitive Impairment (MCI), referring to a clinical syndrome that represents an intermediate but abnormal state of cognitive impairment between normal ageing and dementia (Petersen et al., 1999).
-Initially focusing exclusively on memory impairment, considered prodromal to Alzheimer's disease, MCI is now considered a broad construct, heterogeneous in its clinical presentations, with several neuropsychological syndromes or clinical subtypes having been identified (i.e. MCI amnestic single or multiple domains and non-amnestic single and multiple domain), which are potentially due to multiple etiologies (e.g. Alzheimer's disease or vascular disease, among others) (Winblad et al., 2004; Petersen et al., 2014).
-The heterogeneous etiology of MCI is reflected in the findings from cumulative conversion rates, which show a 30% conversion to any type of dementia, coupled with high rates of reversion to a non-clinical status (Ritchie and Ritchie, 2012).
+Multiple concepts have been proposed to capture the connection between the subclinical cognitive changes associated with age and pathological alterations in cognition (e.g. Mild Cognitive Decline, Mild Neurocognitive Decline, Cognitive Impairment-No Dementia, Mild Cognitive Impairment) (Ritchie & Touchon, 2000).
+Of these, by far the most widely adopted in both research and clinical practice is that of Mild Cognitive Impairment (MCI), referring to a clinical syndrome that represents an intermediate but abnormal state of cognitive impairment between normal ageing and dementia (Petersen, Smith, Waring, Ivnik, Tangalos, & Kokmen 1999).
+Initially focusing exclusively on memory impairment, considered prodromal to Alzheimer's disease, MCI is now considered a broad construct, heterogeneous in its clinical presentations, with several neuropsychological syndromes or clinical subtypes having been identified (i.e. MCI amnestic single or multiple domains and non-amnestic single and multiple domain) which are potentially due to multiple aetiologies (e.g. Alzheimer's disease, vascular disease, etc.) (Petersen et al., 2014; Winblad et al., 2004).
+The heterogeneous aetiology of MCI is reflected in the findings from cumulative conversion rates, which show a 30% conversion to any type of dementia, coupled with high rates of reversion to a non-clinical status (Ritchie & Ritchie, 2012).